 Everyone should have the chance to learn and enjoy music.Our partnership programs include classes, concerts, lessons and demonstrations.
 We bring music to public and charters schools, nonprofit social service organizations and community centers around the Twin Cities.

 - Music enrichment and education classes for homeless children at St. Anne's Place.

 - History of Pop and Rock and Choir classes at Watershed High School.

-- General music classes for K-2 kids at Southside Family Charter School.
+- General music classes for K-2 children at Southside Family Charter School.

 - Free music performance workshops and public concerts featuring performing artists like Black Blondie and Marimba Africa at the West Bank Festival and Lake Harriet Bandshell.

 Help us keep the music playing.Please to help us bring music to more youth.